kapitannwel/simple-javascript-validator/readme.md

 ## Donate

-Minimum [donation](https://www.paypal.me/kapitanpulido) is USD 100,000.00 - otherwise just use this for free (wink!)
+Use this for free, [donation](https://www.paypal.me/kapitanpulido) is optional.